jbcoe/iso-cpp-breaking-UB/draft.md

 _Roger Orr \<rogero@howzatt.demon.co.uk\>_

 ## TL;DR
-Can people still rely on `ubsan` to find bugs after a compiler upgrade?
+Can people still rely on `ubsan` and/or library instrumentation to find bugs after a compiler upgrade?

 ## Introduction